Tilda Swinton as Orlando in Sally Potter’s 1993 film adaptation.

 Towards the Marriage of Nature and Letter in Virginia Woolf’s Orlando

 Orlando, Virginia Woolf’s eponymous, boundary-defiant hero/heroine, is many things over the course of her four hundred year life (or thirty-six, depending on how one counts), including both a man and a woman (and the two at once), but through it all she remains a quester—not after self (for this is, at best, a lethargic quest in Orlando), but after language.
 As a young boy and as a grown woman, in Kent as in Constantinople, in Elizabethan England as in Edwardian, Orlando seeks after the mode, the genre, the words which will allow her to arrive at “the thing itself” (17) and bridge the gap between the object and its representation: a gap of which Orlando, the narrator, and Woolf herself are painfully aware from the novel’s opening.
-As sixteen-year-old Orlando sits by an open window in his father’s three-hundred-and-sixty-five room house writing the tragedy of Aethelbert at sixteen, he is confronted with the apparent truth that “green in nature is one thing, green in literature another” as he stares at a laurel bush.
+As sixteen-year-old Orlando sits by an open window in his father’s three-hundred-and-sixty-five room house writing the tragedy of Aethelbert, he is confronted with the apparent truth that “green in nature is one thing, green in literature another” as he stares at a laurel bush.
 It seems to him that “nature and letters […] have a natural antipathy; bring them together and they tear each other to pieces” (17) and so, for the moment, he abandons his verse—but not the problem.
 The attempt to bring language as close to nature, as close to reality, as close to “the thing itself” as possible drives Orlando through the book and her life, pushing her to experiment with form, genre, style, and image—a quest which is evident in the evolution of her style and the images which she crafts to convey the problem of representation.

 Orlando begins the book convinced of the impossibility of bridging the gap between language and object.
 His rhyme “spoilt” by the true shade of green of the laurel, Orlando throws down his pen and gives up on bridging the gap.
-His young mind dealing happily in absolutes, the antipathy between nature and letters is left alone until Orlando is confronted by a problem far more pressing than that of the laurel bush: the description of the object of the heart’s affections. and the subsequent abolishment of absolutes.
+His young mind dealing happily in absolutes, the antipathy between nature and letters is left alone until Orlando is confronted by a problem far more pressing than that of the laurel bush: the description of the object of the heart’s affections and the subsequent abolishment of absolutes.
 It is conceivable that perhaps had Orlando not met Sasha, not struggled to impress and describe her, and not had his heart broken, he might have married Lady Maragaret and remained confined in the body of a man and in the fantastic realm of Euphrosynes and Clorindas forever, content to allow the gap between literature and nature to persist and even to widen.
 However, he meets Sasha and bridging the gap becomes a necessity as Sasha awakens him to a fluid world, without absolutes (of which she herself, with her gender neutral clothing and boundary-pushing behavior, is a symbol), a world populated by things which transcend labels and demand attempts at verbalization.
-His initial attempts are amateur: mere lists of similes, like darts thrown at a target blindfold.
+His initial attempts are amateur: mere lists of similes, like darts thrown blindfold at a target.
 The reader laughs along with the biographer at his empty comparisons—“snow, cream, marble, cherries, alabaster, golden wire? […] a fox, or an olive tree; like the waves of the sea when you look down upon them from a height; like an emerald” (47)—but we cannot laugh at his problem, for it is a problem faced by the biographer and Woolf too.
 “Ransack the language as he might, words failed him” (47) the biographer tells us of his attempt to describe Sasha, but this failure is merely the catalyst for the rest of the book: Orlando’s quest will be the continued ransacking of language, not in service of Sasha, but of his own desire to conjure truth with words and achieve his boyhood dream of marrying “nature and letters.”

 It is this ransacking that produces the excess which characterizes both Orlando’s and the novel’s style.
 To ransack is not simply to search, but to search violently, exhaustively, indiscriminately.
 Implicit in the word is the potential for collateral damage—the books and papers strewn about the study as the thieves search for the document they’re after—and Orlando is replete with collateral damage in the form of discarded images and words.
 In examining these discarded images, it becomes apparent that Orlando’s quest is not—as she imagines it to be—futile.
 Rather there is a trajectory in Orlando’s ransacking—both of the character and the novel—towards an overcoming of the limits of language as she images and reimages her understanding of the fundamental gap between word and object.
 Through her rewriting of these images—and particularly her exploration of images of sky, sea, and ice—Orlando is able to cut herself free from the strictures of an allegiance to truth in its strictest sense, marrying word and object through maturely realized metaphor.